-The decision whether to issue a permit will be based on an evaluation of the probable impact, including cumulative impacts of the proposed activity on the public interest.
+The decision whether to issue a permit will be based on an evaluation of the probable impact including cumulative impacts of the proposed activity on the public interest.
 That decision will reflect the national concern for both protection and utilization of important resources.
-The benefit that may be reasonably expected to accrue from the proposal must be balanced against its reasonably foreseeable detriments.
-All factors that may be relevant to the proposal will be considered, including the cumulative effects thereof.
-Factors that will be considered include conservation, economics, aesthetics, general environmental concerns, wetlands, cultural values, fish and wildlife values, flood hazards, floodplain values, land use, navigation, shoreline erosion and accretion, recreation, water supply and conservation, water quality, energy needs, safety, food production, and, the general needs and welfare of the people.
-In addition, if the proposal would discharge dredged or fill material, the evaluation of the activity will include application of the U.S. Environmental Protection Agency Guidelines (40 Code of Federal Regulations [CFR] Part 230) as required by Section 404 (b)(1) of the Clean Water Act.
+The benefit, which reasonably may be expected to accrue from the proposal must be balanced against its reasonably foreseeable detriments.
+All factors which may be relevant to the proposal will be considered including the cumulative effects thereof.
+Factors that will be considered include conservation, economics, aesthetics, general environmental concerns, wetlands, cultural values, fish and wildlife values, flood hazards, flood plain values, land use, navigation, shoreline erosion and accretion, recreation, water supply and conservation, water quality, energy needs, safety, food production and, in general, the needs and welfare of the people.
+In addition, if the proposal would discharge dredged or fill material, the evaluation of the activity will include application of the EPA Guidelines (40 CFR Part 230) as required by Section 404 (b)(1) of the Clean Water Act.

-The Corps is soliciting comments from the public; federal, state, and local agencies and officials; Indian tribes; and other interested parties to consider and evaluate the impacts of this proposed activity.
-Any comments received will be considered by the Corps to determine whether to issue, modify, condition, or deny a permit for this proposal.
+The Corps of Engineers is soliciting comments from the public; Federal, state, and local agencies and officials; Indian tribes; and other interested parties in order to consider and evaluate the impacts of this proposed activity.
+Any comments received will be considered by the Corps of Engineers to determine whether to issue, modify, condition or deny a permit for this proposal.
 To make this decision, comments are used to assess impacts on endangered species, historic properties, water quality, general environmental effects, and the other public interest factors listed above.
 Comments are used in the preparation of an Environmental Assessment and/or an Environmental Impact Statement pursuant to the National Environmental Policy Act.
 Comments are also used to determine the need for a public hearing and to determine the overall public interest of the proposed activity.